 What can AOE classes offer me?

 You can take our courses in one of two ways.
-If you want a graduate credit and transcript from Morningside College, you will take the class “for credit,” and the cost is $299 per credit.
-If you are looking to simply log hours for professional development points or CPDUs and are sure you don’t need an actual graduate credit, you can take the course for $149 per credit and will receive a PDF e-mailed certificate of course completion at the end of the course from the Art of Education.
-Each credit is worth 40 hours of professional development contact time.
-We are using the new per credit time guidelines established by the U.S. Department of Education’s recent ruling.
+If you want graduate credit, followed by a graduate transcript from Morningside College, take the class “for credit.”
+Graduate credit earned qualifies as semester hour credit.
+The cost is $349 per credit hour.
+If you are looking to simply log hours for professional development points, or CPDUs, and are sure you do not need graduate credit, you can take the course for “no credit” which gives you professional development hours only.
+The cost is $199 per credit and you will receive a PDF certificate of course completion at the end of the course from The Art of Education.
+Each credit is worth 45 hours of professional development contact time.

 How do I sign up?